Dear Cat

 It's been about 48 hours, and as I write this, the moment replays just behind my eyes for the 193th time (32 waking hours * 6 times/hour on average, not uniformly distributed).

 You continue to behave completely normally.
 It's a strange experience to be waiting for an apology from a house cat.
 I'm not sure what form a satisfactory mea culpa would take, or if I'd even recognize it.
-And yet, though I know it shouldn't, your complete lack of acknowledgement irks me, because I cannot help but acknowledge what has happened between us every time I look in the mirror, every time I open my mouth to take a bite of food, or smile just a little too wide, and the wound opens again, and the blood trickles down my face again, and last night I did both of these in succession — first opening my mouth for a bite of fish, then smiling ruefully, as I felt my lip open and then a rivulet pooling briefly at the bottom of my chin before seeing it fall, drop by drop, staining my white rice red.
+And though I know it shouldn't, your complete lack of acknowledgement irks me, because I cannot help but acknowledge what has happened between us every time I look in the mirror, every time I open my mouth to take a bite of food, or smile just a little too wide, and the wound opens again, and the blood trickles down my face again, and last night I did both of these in succession — first opening my mouth for a bite of fish, then smiling ruefully, as I felt my lip open and then a rivulet pooling briefly at the bottom of my chin before seeing it fall, drop by drop, staining my white rice red.

 Sincerely,